OptimisticLock/GeometryD/README.md

 * If needed, might optimize performance by not spending so much time in trigonometric functions (caching?
 Controlling precision?
 Substituting algorithms?)

 * Any discrete implementation may fail for very small and very large values, while possibly providing unnecessarily high precision (and low performance) mid-range.
-These issues require more careful consideration: testing, limiting the input ranges, adjusting the algorithms accordingly.
+That may require more careful consideration: testing, limiting the input ranges, adjusting the algorithms accordingly.
 (I've read somewhere that there are formats superior for computational geometry to floating point, TODO will see if I can find it).

 * Also, [search for TODO in code](https://github.com/OptimisticLock/geometry/search?q=TODO).